 The war of words this time around has again been as spiked as ever with Haye perhaps giving Bellew a little more credit after falling to the Liverpudlian’s fists last time out.
 We asked our expert David Jarvis for his take on the match, having got it spot on with the first fight, and while we had him we also picked his brains about all the other fascinating goings-on in the current fight scene.

-The MALESTROM: So let’s get to the big event on Saturday (Bellew v Haye II), there’s so many so called big boxing nights these days, but this feels like a proper, genuine event, worthy of the hype.
+The MALESTROM: So let’s get to the big event on Saturday (Bellew v Haye II), there are so many so-called big boxing nights these days, but this feels like a proper, genuine event, worthy of the hype.
 How do you see it going?

 TM: To be fair, you were one of very few pundits who called it right, but it’s hard to look too far past Haye’s Achilles?